-Determine the moisture content of the mixture at least once per lot in accordance with $\ensuremath{\mathsf{ASTM}}\xspace$ D1461.
+Determine the moisture content of the mixture at least once per lot in accordance with ASTM D1461.

-3.1.3.6 Laboratory Air Voids, TMD, and VMA VMA, and Marshall Stability and Flow
+3.1.3.6 Laboratory Air Voids, TMD, and VMAVMA and Marshall Stability

-Obtain mixture samples at least four times per lot and compacted into specimens, using [50] [75] blows per side with the Marshall hand-held (manual) hammer as described in ASTM D6926.
-The mechanical Marshall hammer can be used only after JMF development and after correlation from hand-held (manual) Marshall hammer to mechanical Marshall hammer per guidance in AI MS-2.using [50] [75] gyrations of the Superpave gyratory compactor as described in ASTM D6925.
+Obtain mixture samples at least four times per lot.
+Measure theoretical maximum density in accordance with ASTM D2041/D2041M.
+Compact the remaining portion of the sample into specimens, using 50 blows per side with the Marshall hand-held hammer as described in ASTM D6926. using 50 gyrations of the Superpave gyratory compactor as described in ASTM D6925.
 After compaction, measure the bulk density of laboratory compacted specimens in accordance with ASTM D2726/D2726M.
-Determine the laboratory air voids from the set (three laboratory compacted specimens) for each sample in accordance with ASTM D3203/D3203M.
-Also calculate the VMA of each specimen in accordance with AI MS-2 based on ASTM C127 and ASTM C128 bulk specific gravity for the aggregate, as well as the Marshall stability and flow, as described in ASTM D6927.
-Provide VMA within the limits of Table 9.
+Determine laboratory air voids from one set (three laboratory compacted specimens) for each sample in accordance with ASTM D3203/D3203M.
+Also calculate the VMA of each specimen in accordance with AI MS-2 based on ASTM C127 and ASTM C128 bulk specific gravity for the aggregate, as well as the Marshall stability, as described in ASTM D6927.
+Provide VMA within the limits of Table 7.